metablaster/WindowsFirewallRuleset/README.md

 - You might loose internet connectivity for some of your programs or in rare cases even lose internet connectivity completely, if that happens, you can either temporarily allow outbound network in GPO or run\
-`Scripts\Reset-Firewall.ps1 -Remoting`, to reset GPO firewall to system defaults, remove all rules and restore WinRM to system defaults. (afterwards PowerShell restart is required)
+`.\Scripts\Reset-Firewall.ps1 -Remoting -Service`, to reset GPO firewall to system defaults, remove all rules and restore WinRM and modified services to system defaults.
+(afterwards PowerShell restart is required)

 - Inside `Readme` folder there is a `ResetFirewall.md`, a guide on how to do it manually, by hand, if for some reason you're unable to run the script, or the script doesn't solve your problems.